-If you are interested in joining our network of student volunteers here at Refugees International Japan, please contact us at email@example.com In particular, we are looking for more groups like RIJ Students Waseda to grow at other universities.
-We look forward to hearing from you!
+If you are interested in joining our network of student volunteers and interns here at Refugees International Japan, please visit https://rij-npo.org/en/get-involved/.

 Hello everyone, my name is James Lee.
 I am from Korea, and I have also lived in the States for a couple years.
 I will be a junior from this September, at Waseda University’s School of International Liberal Studies.

 I have always deeply respected those who devote their lives working for a worthwhile ideal, with purpose.
 As such, I have always had an interest working for an NGO that serves to make positive changes in the world, and this opportunity to work with RIJ is like a dream come true.

 I will be working as an intern with RIJ, and also as a volunteer with RIJ Students, doing whatever I can to help the organization.
 As of now, I have done research into various refugee-related topics, such as the definition of a ‘refugee’ and the problems with the current definition, the differences between a refugee and an asylum seeker, possible solutions for refugees, and others.
 I will also be helping Ayu, another student volunteer from Waseda with her “Journey to Hope” event as much as possible.
 I wish to help RIJ in any way I can, and make our society a better place, however small the effects may be.